IJW2021/MyPortfolio/RMPP/Unit08.md

 ### PTEST

-Using the Fomula **=TTEST(SUPER!B2:B61,SUPER!B62:B121,2,2)** we calculate the PTEST value to be 0.00141947 so the observed t is significant at the 1% level (two-tailed).
+Using the Formula **=TTEST(SUPER!B2:B61,SUPER!B62:B121,2,2)** we calculate the PTEST value to be 0.00141947 so the observed t is significant at the 1% level (two-tailed).

-From our data we can see a 16.4% 8.68 difference between the mean values of Variable 1 (Males) and Variable 2 (Females) indicating that males earn more then Females.

-Actually quite enjoyed the maths content this week not something I get to do that oftern brought back many hours spent doing A level physics but need to keep progressing with the module and making sure the upcomming submissions are done.
+From our data we can see a 16.4% 8.68 difference between the mean values of Variable 1 (Males) and Variable 2 (Females) indicating that males earn more than Females.
+Actually, quite enjoyed the maths content this week not something I get to do that often brought back many hours spent doing A level physics but need to keep progressing with the module and making sure the upcoming submissions are done.

 **Weekly Skills Matrix New Knowledge Gained**